elgw/kdtree/README.md

   be, which means that the memory usage (for the tree, excluding the data points) will grow in steps of approximately 2 when the number of points passes some boundaries.

 - There is no parallel code for the tree construction at the moment, although that would be possible to do. `kdtree_query_radius` and `kdtree_kde` are thread safe. `kdtree_query_knn` is not tread safe but `kdtree_query_knn_multi` can be used to query multiple points in parallel.

-- Uses quickselect for median finding.
-Optionally GSL can be used for this.
-Performance seems equal but I would trust the GSL library more than my code in this case.
+- Uses quickselect to find the pivot point, i.e. not exacly the median.
+Optionally GSL (`gsl_stats_median`) can be used for this with a compile switch.

 ## Performance